When did the history of payday loans begin?

 Whilst short term loans are not suitable for everyone, they are an option that anyone can consider.

 Technological advances are improving the lending industry.
-Along with more variety to the types of loans available.
+Along with more variety to the types of loans available, including text loans.

 FCA regulations have reduced competition from a cost perspective.